 E: Practical On-Road Riding

-The course takes between 6 and 8 hours but may be spread over 2 or more days if preferred.
+The course takes between 6 and 8 hours.

 Training courses may only be run by Approved Training Bodies (ATBs).
 When you have successfully completed all 5 elements of the course, our DSA-accredited instructors will issue you with a Certificate of Completion of Training, (DL196) enabling you to ride on the road on a learner legal motorcycle.